What are Atomic Swaps and how do they work?

 User Experience

-Executing an atomic swap often requires a degree of technical understanding that may be daunting for beginners.
+Executing an atomic swap often requires technical understanding that may be difficult for beginners.
 The process is more complex than trading on a user-friendly centralized exchange.

 Speed and Scalability

-On-chain atomic swaps can be slow, with transaction times dependent on block confirmation times.
+On-chain atomic swaps can be slow, with transaction times dependent on block confirmations.
 This makes them unsuitable for high-frequency trading or situations requiring immediate execution.

 Smart Contract Risks